junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 I don't blame them.

-They were quite right about the cauldron not being a pot for cooking soup for my boy's cold or the grimoire not a draw book for just scribbling and killing time.
+They were quite right about the cauldron not being a pot for cooking soup for my boy's cold or the grimoire not being a drawing book for just scribbling and killing time.

 The stake they tied me to was quite high and hot, and I was thinking I should have worn the other black dress -- I wouldn't mind that one burnt, but this one, I liked this red one.

 Then the fire started.
-The smoke was the first bothering thing.
-I couldn't breathe, let alone saying any spell.
+The smoke was the first bothersome thing.
+I couldn't breathe, let alone say any spell.
 I was very busy cursing all of them.
-Fergus cried so loudly, I was pretty sure the whole Scotland could hear his noisy shrieking sound.
+Fergus cried so loudly, I was pretty sure the whole of Scotland could hear his noisy shrieking sound.

 And then I saw that strange young man in the trench coat again -- Castiel stood in the crowd, behind everyone, far away at the edge, looking at me with his big, sad eyes.
-I thought -- I saw, those blue eyes lighted up somehow.
+I thought -- I saw, those blue eyes light up somehow.

 The next thing I know, I'm here, standing in the room, surrounded by two men interrogating me just like those bloody peasants.

-It would be nice if mister Castiel could just explain what he'd done.
+It would be nice if Mister Castiel could just explain what he'd done.
 If it was wizardry, it was far more powerful than I had ever known, and I'd really like to learn from the best.

 <br>

 <hr style="border: 1.5px solid; color: #36165a; opacity: 0.8;">
 <br>

 The woman licks her lips as she finishes.
 "Well?"
-She raises her eyebrows, "Are we done with the story-telling time?"
+She raises her eyebrows, "Are we done with the storytelling time?"

 Dean swallows, frowning down at the table, then glances at Sam.